ackrep-org/ackrep_doc/docs/source/devdoc/contributing_data.md

         - transform symbolic to numeric function via `st.expr_to_func()`
         - adjust `def uu_rhs(t. xx_nv)`
             - create the numerical values
-            - return inputs within a list
+            - return inputs wrapped by a list
     - adjust `def get_rhs_symbolic(self)`
         - get the symbolic state components, parameters and inputs
         - define the symbolic functions
-        - return the functions within a list
+        - return the functions wrapped by a list
 5. Edit `parameters.py`
     - in case your model doesn't need any parameters, just leave a comment like `#This model does not need any parameters.` and delete everything else.
 Otherwise:
     - create the symbolic parameters such as
         ```
         pp_symb = [l, g, a, omega, gamma] = sp.symbols('l, g, a, omega, gamma', real=True)
         ```
-    - you can define auxiliary symbolic parameters, which should not be numerical represented in the parameter table
+    - you can define auxiliary symbolic parameters, which should not be numerical represented in the parameter table (of the latex doc file)
     - define symbolic parameter functions and add them to the list `pp_sf`
-    - fill in the list for substitution, if you don't need it leave the list empty. **Don't** delete it.
+    - fill in the list for substitution; if you don't need it leave the list empty. **Don't** delete it.
     - define the LaTeX table
-        - the table always contains the two columns `Symbols` and `Variables`.
-You can add other columns before and afte these, for example `Parameter Name` or `Unit`
+        - the table always contains the two columns `Symbol` and `Value`.
+You can add additional columns before and afte these, for example `Parameter Name` or `Unit`
         - define for each new column the entries in a list
         - when it is about a column before the fixed ones, add it to the list `start_columns_list`, if not add it to `end_columns_list`
         - for example: